irtaza-khan/QCanvas/docs/project-scope.md

 June, 2026

 ## Abstract
-This proposal presents Q-CANVAS, a unified quantum simulation platform designed to address the critical standardization gap in multi-framework quantum programming.
+This document presents the completed Q-CANVAS platform, a unified quantum simulation platform that successfully addresses the critical standardization gap in multi-framework quantum programming.
 The platform serves as a universal intermediary, translating quantum circuits written in popular frameworks (Qiskit, Cirq, PennyLane) into the standardized OpenQASM 3.0 intermediate representation.
-Q-CANVAS features a sophisticated web-based IDE with real-time circuit visualization, user authentication, and GitHub-style circuit sharing.
-The platform integrates with a quantum simulation backend via API to enable hybrid quantum-classical algorithm execution.
-This project aims to unify the quantum programming experience, accelerating development and learning while fostering collaboration in the quantum computing ecosystem.
+Q-CANVAS features a sophisticated web-based IDE with real-time circuit visualization, persistent user authentication, keyboard shortcuts, and an interactive example system.
+The platform integrates with the QSim quantum simulation backend via API to enable hybrid quantum-classical algorithm execution.
+This implementation unifies the quantum programming experience, accelerating development and learning while fostering collaboration in the quantum computing ecosystem.

 ## 1. Introduction

-This document serves as a formal proposal for the development of Q-CANVAS, a unified quantum simulation platform designed to address the critical standardization gap in multi-framework quantum programming.
-It outlines the detailed background of the current fractured quantum computing ecosystem, defines the core problem, establishes the motivation for this project, presents the proposed solution with its objectives, and identifies the key stakeholders.
+This document presents the completed Q-CANVAS platform, a unified quantum simulation platform that successfully addresses the critical standardization gap in multi-framework quantum programming.
+It outlines the implemented features of the platform, detailing the comprehensive solution that unifies quantum programming across multiple frameworks.
+The document covers the architectural design, implemented features, and the successful integration of all planned components.

+### Key Implemented Features:
+- ✅ **Multi-Framework Compilation**: Qiskit, Cirq, PennyLane to OpenQASM 3.0 conversion
+- ✅ **Advanced Web IDE**: Monaco Editor with syntax highlighting, multi-file workspace
+- ✅ **Real-time Simulation**: QSim backend integration with multiple simulators
+- ✅ **Authentication System**: Persistent login, demo accounts, conditional UI
+- ✅ **Keyboard Shortcuts**: Comprehensive shortcut system (Ctrl+S, Ctrl+N, Ctrl+B, etc.)
+- ✅ **Example System**: Pre-built quantum examples with smart loading
+- ✅ **Settings & Preferences**: Theme selection, auto-save, format-on-save
+- ✅ **Responsive Design**: Mobile-first approach with adaptive layouts
+- ✅ **File Management**: Automatic naming, export, multi-file support

 ### 1.1 Problem Statement
 The field of quantum computing is nascent and rapidly evolving, leading to a significant lack of standardization.
 Major technology companies, including IBM, Google, Xanadu, Rigetti, Amazon, and Microsoft, have developed their own proprietary software frameworks and languages (e.g., Qiskit, Cirq, PennyLane, PyQuil, Braket, Q#).
 This fragmentation creates a high barrier to entry for new developers and researchers, who must learn multiple complex ecosystems to work across different quantum hardware platforms.
 There is currently no universal platform that allows for the seamless integration, comparison, and execution of quantum circuits written in these diverse frameworks, even as pulse-level programming becomes more prevalent.
 This project aims to develop a software system that solves this interoperability problem, enabling a more efficient and collaborative quantum research and development environment.